Undergraduate Scholarships and Awards

 • Volunteer projects you were and are involved with.

-• And any other information you think may strengthen your application.
+• Any other information you think may strengthen your application.

 Brief Essay